10 Most Popular Residential Architectural Styles in the US

-Throughout the ages, people have dwelled in various types of homes and residences.
-With different strategies in mind, individuals from all over the world also made various conceptions and some even reinvented what we used to call "Our Home";
+Throughout the ages, people have also dwelled in various types of homes and residences.
+With different strategies in mind, individuals from all over the planet also made various conceptions, and some even reinvented what we used to call "Our Home"; They added arts and geometrical rules, or what they named architectural styles, while others settled for just ensuring a safe lodging for themselves and their families.

 World Home Architectural Styles in History